 Focuses on the assessment phase of the nursing process as a means of collecting data for use by the registered nurse.
 Accentuates gathering of knowledge and skills required to perform health assessments of patients through the life span.
-Provides opportunities for students to develop health assessment skills by performing health assessment skills by performing health assessment of essentially well individuals at various levels through the life span.
+Provides opportunities for students to develop health assessment skills by performing health assessment sof essentially well individuals at various levels through the life span.
 Includes communication of findings.
 Prerequisites: Admission to the ASN Program, ENG 1101, BIO 3347, L347, MTH 1112, PSY 2200.
 Prerequisite or corequisites: BIO 3348, L348.